fitbenchmarking/fitbenchmarking/docs/source/users/notes.rst

 - Using native FitBenchmarking problems with the Mantid software and fitting using Mantid.
-    This is expected to have a smaller overhead on evaluating functions, and so may be marginally faster when compared to other softwares.
+    This is expected to have a smaller overhead on evaluating functions, and so may be marginally faster when compared to other software.
 - Using ties in native FitBenchmarking problems with the Mantid software.
-    This is not available for non-Mantid fitting softwares.
+    This is not available for non-Mantid fitting software.
     In these cases, a warning will be generated.